Lcrypto/EMD-Spectrum-LDPC/README.md

 3	6

-girth = 8	170 cycles
+girth = 8,	170 cycles

-EMD	Number
+EMD value,	Number of cycles with such EMD value

 0	50